-If your friend lends you a pen or their computer at work, they'll trust that you'll look after it and return it.
+If your friend lends you a pen or their computer at school, they'll trust that you'll look after it and return it.

-If your boss gives you money to spend on equipment for a training session, they'll trust that you'll use it for what you're meant to use it for.
+If your parents give you money to spend on lunch at school, they'll trust that you'll use it for what you're meant to use it for.

 Being trustworthy is all about doing what you'll say you'll do.
 If you are using something that belongs to someone else, you're trusted to look after it and return it.
 If you've said you'll be somewhere, other people are trusting that you'll be there, or that you'll let them know if you can't make it.
-If you're the Crew Leader, your Crew is trusting you to look after them, and to help them if they needed.
+If you're a Patrol Leader or an Assistant Patrol Leaer, your patrol is trusting you to look after them, and to help them if they needed.